 What are you going to say in your video?
 Whether you record a voiceover or have your talent actually in the video, you need a script.

-Keep these tips and structure in mind when writing your script:
+Keep the following tips and structure in mind when writing your script:

 - Introduce yourself and/or your company.

 - Share the central point of your video.

 - Address the audience as “you.”

 - Write your script the way you speak so it feels natural.